Tyson Fury

 Fury’s dad, the brilliantly bombastic John Fury, is a former bare-knuckle fighter who boxed professionally in the 1980s as ‘Gypsy’ John Fury.
 He finished with an 8-4-1 pro log but was reported to have more success ‘On the cobbles’ in arranged fights for money.
 In 2011 he was jailed for 11 years after gouging a man’s eye out after a fight at a car auction, and as a consequence has been unable to travel to America to watch Tyson box.

 Fury is a well-respected figure in the traveller community and recently claimed he was the “toughest 54-year-old in the world”.
-This led to an online challenge from a former bodybuilding champion called Micky Theo and the pair are expected to settle their differences in a charity fight at some stage over the next 12 months.
+This led to an online challenge from a former bodybuilding champion called Micky Theo leading to some high-profile 'beef'.

 Hughie Fury